neumino/neumino.github.io/movies.md

-### The Fanatic
+### The Goldfinch
-*Released on 2019-08-30, vote average 7.3*
+*Released on 2019-09-13, vote average 4.5*

-A rabid film fan stalks his favorite action hero and destroys the star&#39;s life.
+A boy in New York is taken in by a wealthy family after his mother is killed in a bombing at the Metropolitan Museum of Art.
+In a rush of panic, he steals &#39;The Goldfinch&#39;, a painting that eventually draws him into a world of crime.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YRS6V8RXIKE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/IcG06hZooHM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>